Mariuspersen/christmasfetch/README.md

 paleofetch
 ==========

-A rewrite of [neofetch](https://github.com/dylanaraps/neofetch) in C.
-Currently only supports Linux and Xorg.
+A fork of of [paleofetch](https://github.com/ss7m/paleofetch) with some christmas decorations Currently only supports Linux and Xorg.